Signs of the Last Days: Arrogance

 "For the earth will be filled With the knowledge of the glory of the LORD, As the waters cover the sea.
 Habakkuk 2:14 (NASB)

-Could a Spirit-filled victorious church participating in a massive outpouring of the Spirit as prophesied in Joel be part of that process before the Second Coming?
+Could a Spirit-filled victorious church participating in a massive outpouring of the Spirit as prophesied in Joel be part of what happens before the Second Coming?
 Many, including myself, think so.

 Jesus taught that his Second Coming will precipitate the resurrection from the dead, the last judgment, and the final state of things.
 Not only will the wicked be removed and burned with unquenchable fire; all the dead will be raised, judged and assigned to their eternal destinies.